dhasenfratz/TDNN-Matlab2Cpp/README.md

 Usage
 --

-The Matlab function *extractNeuralNetwork* takes as input a trained time-delay neural network and outputs the header files *Data.h* and *ANNClassifier.h* and the source file *ANNClassifier.cpp*.
+The Matlab function *extractNeuralNetwork* takes as input a trained time-delay neural network and outputs the header files *Data.h* and *TDNNClassifier.h* and the source file *TDNNClassifier.cpp*.
 For a detailed usage example see the files *example.m* and *example.cpp*.

 For any comments or questions, please email david.hasenfratz@gmail.com